Supply Teaching AssistantStart Date: January 2026Location: Kennington, LondonFull/Part-time: Full-timeSalary: Negotiable depending on experience

 Next Steps

-Teach Plus is a 5-star, Google-rated, London-based education recruitment agency.
-Our passion is to provide candidates with an excellent service in helping them find a new role — our candidate journey is what makes us stand out above the rest.
-We prioritise ongoing assistance and support to help with your career in education.
+Teach Plus is a 5-star Google-rated, London-based education recruitment agency.
+Our passion is providing candidates with an excellent service in securing a new role—our candidate journey is what sets us apart.
+We prioritise ongoing support to help you progress in your education career.

-With over 17 years’ experience working in education, we have strong, long-lasting relationships with primary schools across London.
-We are able to offer a range of opportunities including short term, long term, and permanent positions, as well as a high volume of daily supply work.....Read more...
+With over 17 years' experience in the sector, we have strong, long-lasting relationships with primary schools across London.
+We offer a range of opportunities including short-term, long-term, and permanent roles, as well as a high volume of daily supply work.....Read more...

 About the role/school